Evenstar-Security/ng-firebasedb-to-csv/README.md

    - `Package Manager`: npm 8.19.4 and 9.8.1
    - `OS`: win32 x64 and linux x64

 Once you have Node.js and Angular running, you must put a JSON file called `ng-firebasedb-to-csv.json` in a directory called `sysinfo`.
 The `sysinfo` directory must have the same parent directory as this project's directory.
+The JSON file must have the following contents:

 ```json